Monday 19th August 2024

 What is a BREEAM Rating?

-A BREEAM rating is a globally recognised and respected benchmark used to assess and rate the sustainability credentials of a building.
+A BREEAM rating is a globally recognised and respected benchmark used to assess and rate the sustainability credentials of a building through a comprehensive sustainability assessment.

 Developed by the Building Research Establishment (BRE), the BREEAM (Building Research Establishment Environmental Assessment Method) rating system reviews and scores buildings on a variety of key environmental criteria including energy use, water use, pollution, materials, waste, land use, and ecology.